VincentLu91/airplanes_or_cars/README.md

 Limitation: it can only resize images of certain sizes to 224 * 224 * 3

+I have written up a blog post on the IG Content Generator in great detail here: https://vincentlu91.github.io/2020/07/06/Image-Classification-Planes-or-Automobiles.html

 ## How to access the data app

 ### Deployed App